ProStorm® Cytokine Release Assay

 To provide more information to drug developers before drugs reach clinical trials, ProImmune has developed ProStorm®, an in vitro cytokine release assay which can help to predict the likelihood of first infusion reactions.
 Over several years ProStorm® cytokine release assay has been deployed on a very broad range of biotherapeutic entities, from peptides to proteins, mAbs, ADCs, bi-specifics, vaccines and more complex novel biological entities with data from the assay being submitted routinely to regulatory agencies, such as the FDA.

-For generic peptide products following the FDA ANDA (Abbreviated New Drug Application) regulatory pathway, the sponsor must demonstrate that the active ingredient in a generic synthetic peptide is the same as the active ingredient in a previously approved peptide.
-One key element to this analysis is to demonstrate that any impurities present in the drug product does not induce unwanted innate (or adaptive) immunogenicity.
+For complex generic peptide products following the FDA ANDA (Abbreviated New Drug Application) regulatory pathway, the sponsor must demonstrate that any impurities present in the drug product (these can be host-cell derived, direct peptide-related impurities (i.e. truncated or inserted amino acids), or other non-peptide-related impurities) are not posing risks of immune activation that can lead to innate (and adaptive) immunogenicity of the drug substance.
 As a sensitive whole blood assay, ProStorm® is ideally suited to address these critical and urgent questions in your product’s development.
+Click here to learn more.

 With a typical core turnaround time of only 4 weeks ProStorm® is a rapid service helping you make timely decisions in your development program.